dirkmueller/kiwi-1/doc/source/working_with_kiwi/xml_description.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-KIWI supports the inclusion of openSUSE products or of namedCollections (patterns in SUSE based distributions or groups for RedHat based distributions).
+KIWI supports the inclusion of openSUSE products or of namedCollections (*patterns* in SUSE based distributions or *groups* for RedHat based distributions).
 These can be added via the `product` and `namedCollection` child elements, which both take the mandatory `name` attribute and the optional `arch` attribute.

-`product` and `namedCollection` can be utilized to shorten the list of packages that need to be added to the image description tremendously file.
+`product` and `namedCollection` can be utilized to shorten the list of packages that need to be added to the image description tremendously.
 A named pattern, specified with the namedCollection element is a representation of a predefined list of packages.
 Specifying a pattern will install all packages listed in the named pattern.
 Support for patterns is distribution specific and available in SLES, openSUSE, CentOS, RHEL and